Mmarcos01/reading-notes/javascript.md

 ### Script

 A script is a series of instructions for the computer to follow to achieve a goal.
 Each instruction should start on a new line, each instruction is known as a **statement**.
-Statments end with a semicolon.
 You can think of a script as a recipe, handbook, or manual.

 ### Writing Scripts